dgist-datalab/MiDAS/README.md

 ```

-* When an epoch is over, GCS algorithm finds the best group configuration using UID and MCAM.
+* When an epoch is over, the GCS algorithm finds the best group configuration using UID and MCAM.
 The group configuration is shown as follows.

 ```